on orders of $85 or more

 - Egle, William Henry.
 Pennsylvania Genealogies Scotch-Irish and German.
 Harrisburg: L.S.
 Hart, 1886.
 Print.

 - Thirsk, Joan.
 The Agrarian History of England and Wales.
 Cambridge: Cambridge University Press: 7 Volumes.
 Print.

 - Crozier, William Armstrong Edition.
 Crozier's General Armory A Registry of American Families Entitled to Coat Armor.
 New York: Fox, Duffield, 1904.
 Print.

 The Lockwood Family Crest was acquired from the Houseofnames.com archives.
 The Lockwood Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 9 June 2014 at 15:18.
+This page was last modified on 1 December 2014 at 16:01.